dimak01/sharp-bridge/Docs/Reviews/SharpBridge-Architecture-Review.md

 5. **Error Handling** - Implementing retry strategies
 6. **Data Flow** - Managing event handling and data transformation
 7. **Resource Cleanup** - Ensuring proper disposal

+### Initialization and Operation Separation

+Our implementation separates the initialization from operation, providing several key benefits:

+1. **Clearer Lifecycle Phases**: Initialization and runtime operation are distinct phases
+2. **Improved Error Management**: Initialization failures can be handled before entering the operation phase
+3. **Enhanced Testing**: Each phase can be tested independently
+4. **Resource Management**: Event subscriptions only exist during the active operation phase
+5. **Proper Cancellation Support**: Initialization can be cancelled independently from runtime operation

 ## Benefits of the Revised Architecture